A-Vani/A-Vani.github.io/README.md

 # a-vani.github.io
 This is for my personal webpage only.

-Check out Hugo for further details on building your own webpage.
+Kindly check Hugo for further details on building your own webpage.